Magic with children – magic that inspires and encourages

 Why magic is so valuable for children

-- Strengthened concentration and patience
+- Concentration and patience strengthened

-- Improved fine motor skills and coordination
+- Fine motor skills and coordination improved

-- Self-confidence built
+- Self-confidence built up

-- Stimulates creativity and imagination
+- Creativity and imagination stimulated

 Which magic tricks are suitable for children?

-- Disappearance tricks with small objects
+- Disappearing tricks with small objects

-- Appearance effects , where something suddenly reappears
+- Appearance effects, where something suddenly reappears

 - Colorful magic tricks that immediately catch the eye